 Working from home brings distractions.
 We are busy people and we have tons of responsibilities at work and at home.
 Working from home makes it harder to focus on work requirements only.
 You know what we’re referring to, right?
 You start to do work and then notice the laundry is not folded.
 Then what was supposed to be 30 minutes of folding the clothes turns into 3 hours of folding laundry and then reorganizing the kitchen pantry.

 Solution: Monitor Synced Schedules

 Working from home is not so distracting when your work and personal calendars are synced.
 As soon as you receive a bid, begin to build the pipeline and set your schedule.
 Align your work requirements with due dates and task assignments and monitor that schedule alongside your personal schedule to ensure that you always stay on top of what’s next.
 Tools that sync personal schedules or team member schedules instantaneously will help bid and proposal professionals monitor timelines, receive notifications of upcoming deliverables, and avoid distractions.

 Challenge #3: Limited Collaboration Tools

-Working from home without the proper collaborative setup for remote teamwork will be detrimental.
+Working from home without the proper collaborative setup or proposal management tool for remote teamwork will be detrimental.
 Bid and proposal professionals thrive in teamwork.
 As we mentioned up top, writing proposals take a lot of time and a lot of brainpower.
 Bid and proposal professionals need to be able to work together no matter the work arrangement, so organizations with limited collaboration tools are at a disadvantage when employees work from home.

 Solution: Leverage of Shared Software